Higher-Order Asset Pricing Factors via Forward Selection Fama-MacBeth Regression: Methodology

 More formally, we proceed as follows.
 First, as before, let $\widehat{\S}$ be the set $\S$ produced by Algorithm \ref{alg: fs fama-macbeth}.
 Second, let $\widehat{\S}_{j}$ be the set produced by Algorithm \ref{alg: fs fama-macbeth} with $R^2_{FM}(\S)$ replaced by the $R^2$ in the cross-sectional OLS regression of $\widehat \C_{i,j}$ on $\widehat \C_{i,\S}$ (without intercept) and with $[p]$ replaced by $[p]\setminus\{j\}$.
 Third, set $\widehat{\S}_{D,j} = \widehat{\S}\cup \widehat {\S}_{j}\cup \{j\}$.
 Fourth, let $\widehat\psi$ be the estimator defined in Section \ref{sub: estimation} but with the set $\widehat{\S}$ there replaced by the set $\widehat{\S}_{D,j}$ here.
 The corresponding component $\widehat\psi_j$ of the vector $\widehat\psi$ will be a debiased estimator of $\psi_j$, which we denote as $\widehat\psi_{D,j}$.
 By repeating this procedure for all $j\in[p]$, we obtain the full vector $\widehat\psi_D = (\widehat\psi_{D,1},\dots,\widehat\psi_{D,p})^{\top}$.
 In the next section, we will prove that for each $j\in[p]$, the estimator $\widehat\psi_{D,j}$ is $\sqrt T$-consistent and $\sqrt T(\widehat\psi_{D,j} - \psi_j)$ converges to a centered normal distribution.

-\begin{remark}[Relation to Literature] The debiasing procedure proposed here is similar in flavor to that proposed in the context of Lasso variable selection for high-dimensional linear regression models by \cite{BCH14}.
+\begin{remark}[Relation to Literature] The debiasing procedure proposed here is similar in flavor to that proposed in the context of Lasso variable selection for high-dimensional linear regression models by \citet{BCH14}.
 Although our setting is different, the intuition underlying the debiasing procedure is the same.
-Related procedures, also in the context of Lasso variable selection for high-dimensional linear regression models, were proposed by \cite{ZZ14}, \cite{JM14}, and \cite{VBRD14}.
-In the context of SDF loadings estimation, our debiasing procedure is related to but different from that in \cite{feng2020taming}, who relied upon Lasso factor selection. \qedd \end{remark}
+Related procedures, also in the context of Lasso variable selection for high-dimensional linear regression models, were proposed by \citet{ZZ14}, \citet{JM14}, and \citet{VBRD14}.
+In the context of SDF loadings estimation, our debiasing procedure is related to but different from that in \citet{feng2020taming}, who relied upon Lasso factor selection.\footnote{In asset pricing, factor scaling is economically meaningful because the price of risk depends on the normalization of the factor.
+Standard Lasso implementations implicitly penalize coefficients relative to factor variance, so rescaling factors changes the effective penalty weights and hence the selected SDF representation.
+In contrast, the forward-selection criterion is invariant to factor rescaling, as it depends only on cross-sectional pricing fit.
+See \citet{nagel2021machine} (pp. 48--49) for a discussion of why unequal scaling of factors can materially affect Lasso-based procedures in empirical asset pricing applications.
+Forward selection can also be easily adapted for desired modifications, such as (i) ensuring that certain variables are guaranteed to enter the model, (ii) ensuring that some variables enter in groups, or (iii) ensuring that some variables do {\em not} enter if other variables are already included.}